14 Feb How to Connect Your TV to BurnAlong

 Don’t get the tangled mess of cables?
 You’re not alone; one of the most common questions we get is, “How in the world can I get BurnAlong to go from here to there?”

+It’s as simple as just plugging it in.
+But let’s dive in a little more.
 The simplest option is to connect with a wire.
 Here’s how:

 - Be sure to get a cable that’s long enough to go from your TV to your computer.